Max46656/EverythingInGreasyFork/修補程式/ThreadsS1KProblem/README.md

 # ThreadsS1KProblem

-Delete ".0" in Threads interact stat when it's over 1K, which should be an integer instead of a float.
+~~Delete ".0" in Threads interact stat when it's over 1K, which should be an integer instead of a float.~~
+Since the official Threads has fixed this bug,
+the purpose of this script is reduced to changing the .0萬 in the CJK counting method to an integer when setting the Threads language to CJK,
+which is an error when converting from x0k to x萬.

 ## Installation